 FSC was incorporated for the purpose of issuing bonds, a major portion of the proceeds of which were used to acquire securities held in an escrow account securing certain issues of The City of New York (the "City") general obligation bonds.
-FSC's investments, which are held by the trustee for FSC, as they mature are expected to generate sufficient cash flow to fully fund the debt service and the operations of FSC for the life of FSC bonds.
+FSC's investments, which are held by the trustee for FSC, as they matured generated sufficient cash flow to fully fund the debt service and the operations of FSC for the life of FSC bonds.